Cloud Providers and the Safety of Your Data

 Data Loss and Spillage Incidents

-Despite the vast investments in resilience and information security made by the major cloud services providers, data loss and exposure can still happen.
+Despite the vast investments in resilience and information security made by the major cloud services providers, data loss and exposure can still happen, whether by software flaws, hardware failure, natural disaster, or a mistake by an employee of the cloud provider.
 Here are some examples.

-- In 2011, Amazon's EC2 cloud platform had a crash that took many of their customers' websites and cloud applications offline for days, and wiped out some data permanently.
+- In 2011, Amazon's EC2 cloud platform had a crash that took many of the hosted websites and cloud applications offline for days, and wiped out some data permanently.

 - Also in 2011, Dropbox accidentally exposed a method by which anyone could access any user's files without restriction.
 Then, in 2014, the Dropbox Selective Sync application was found to delete files permanently if the program were shut down in the middle of a sync, causing some users to lose data that couldn't be recovered.

-- In 2014, Microsoft Azure storage was found to lose data stored there by Microsoft SQL Server 2014 in certain configurations.
+- In 2014, Microsoft Azure storage was found to lose data stored there by Microsoft SQL Server 2014 in certain configurations, due to a software flaw.
 A cloud services provider, Dedoose, which used Azure to support its analytics applications, lost some of its customers' data permanently due to this, and afterwards implemented the kind of backup system recommended in this article.

-- In 2015, lightning blasted the electrical systems serving a Google data center in Belgium, causing a power outage that wasn't sufficiently protected by battery, which supported storage systems that didn't have sufficient resilience built-in not to lose data before being committed to the physical media.
+- In 2015, lightning blasted the electrical systems serving a Google data center in Belgium, causing a power outage that wasn't sufficiently protected by battery.
+The storage systems didn't have sufficient resilience not to lose data in case of an unexpected sudden shutdown.
 As a result, some users' files were gone for good.

-These are only the incidents that make the news, and they are, frankly, so rare that you are right to worry about these about as much as you worry about a commercial aircraft crashing.
-We couldn't even find any from the past three years.
-But, there are countless other incidents, as you can see from browsing forums, of businesses small and large accidentally losing data because of glitches in cloud services, or users accidentally wiping out files, that weren't recoverable because the service providers don't offer backup that meets the customer's requirements.
+These are only the incidents that make the news.
+There are countless other incidents, as you can learn from browsing forums, of businesses small and large accidentally losing data because of glitches in cloud services, or users accidentally wiping out files, that weren't recoverable because the service providers don't offer backup that meets the customer's requirements.